gandf/slick-rss/README.md

 4) RSS is a dieing technology.
 This may be a little "out there", but if you ask me, RSS is showing some age.
 Now days, people get their data from a wide variety of sources.
 RSS, Facebook, Tweets, Pins etc..
 RSS seems to be the old way of sharing data.

-I'm including the source to V2 of Slick.
+######I'm including the source to V2 of Slick.
 Keep in mind, this was my very first Google Chrome Extension, and the code is a bit sloppy.
-It was even before I got into jQuery, so..
+I started it before I got into jQuery, so..
 Have fun :)

-** NOTE: This code is very very old and pretty crusty. **

 If for some reason you decide to do something with this code, it's licensed under MIT License. http://opensource.org/licenses/MIT